Dhanush8/Tuples-and-Lists/README.md

 # Tuples-and-Lists

-#Tuples: A tuple is a sequence of arbitrary objects separated by commas and enclosed in
+#Tuples

-parentheses.
+A tuple is a sequence of arbitrary objects separated by commas and enclosed in parentheses.
 If the tuple contains a single object, a final comma is required; for example, x = (2,).
 Tuples support the same operations as strings; they are also immutable (cannot be changed after declaration).